The Local Government Association is calling on local authorities in England and Wales to ban vehicles parking on the pavements.

 £12 billion repair bill

-Tett revealed that pavement parking is racking up unnecessary repair costs with inconsiderate parking damaging kerbs, verges and pavements.
+Tett revealed that pavement parking is racking up unnecessary repair costs with inconsiderate motorists damaging kerbs, verges and pavements.
 He said that repairs are:

 “Expensive at a time when councils continue to face huge funding pressures as a result of further cuts to funding from Government”.